-- Build platform: The platform on which the compilation tools are executed - Host platform: The platform on which the code will run - Target platform: Only when building a compiler, this is the platform for which the compiler will generate code
+- Build platform: The platform on which the compilation tools are being executed. - Host platform: The platform on which the generated binaries will run. - Target platform: Only when building a cross compiler, it is the platform it will generate binaries for.